Tiny-Duckling/Oobleck/readme.md

 # Questions
 Questions are mostly immutable.
 [Note to self: think of the ways you can make it completely immutable]
+- There will be 6000 unique questions for each subject
 - For an update, previous question will be copied to new question with the updated fields and a leader field in old question will refer to the new question, following DSU algorithm.
 - For a delete, soft delete the question.
+- There will be translations of questions in several languages

-Users with subject expertise (e.g. Physics teacher, math teacher etc.) can
+Users with subject expertise can
+- search questions or filter using subject / categories / topics.
-- Add / Update / Delete Questions on that subject
+- approve / reject questions that is **NOT** made by himself/herself on that subject

+Admins can
+- approve / reject subject proposals

 # Exams
-- Users can create exams for themselves by selecting one/more subjects, topic groups, topics, difficulty
-- Users can create exams for other users / groups and pay credits upfront.
-Exam creator may not need to pay the full amount upfront.
-Credits will be stored for that particular exam.
+- There are two types of exams: private and public.
+- For private exams, exam creator needs to assign users / user groups for that exam.
+Credits will be deducted while assigning.
+- For public exams, a public link will be created where users can take the exam by spending their own credits.
+- Or, maybe an option to choose who will pay.
+Exam creator, or exam taker?

 # Payment
 - Bkash